 Executed MOU between the City and County of Riverside to identify collaborative efforts with a responsible department/line staff named for accountability purposes.

-Vinter Shelter Collaborate with the County to ensure that there is a location for the 2022 Winter Shelter.
+Vinter Shelter Collaborate with the County to ensure that there is a location for the 2022 Winter Shelter there is a location for the 2022 Winter Shelter.